jlwilliamson/ENSM/1_r_scripts/ENSM_magnitude_of_shift_barplots.md

 # Figure 4 (horizontal; not in MS): Plot of seasonal elevational distributions and magnitudes of shift for ENSM taxa.

+Aesthetics unpolished because I abandoned this layout in favor of better-looking vertical alignment.

 ``` r
 # Complete and partial ENSM taxa combined
 Fig4_horizontal <- ggplot(data=ensm, aes(x=unique_name, ymin=LLL, ymax=ULL)) +